From ABSENCE to PRESENCE

-We commonly hear the phrase ‘paralysed by fear’.
+- We commonly hear the phrase ‘paralysed by fear’.
 Actually, unless you are frozen because your life is genuinely in danger, no-one is ever paralysed by fear.
 What paralyses us is not feeling the fear.
-Whenever someone allows themselves to actually feel fear, a lot of life-energy flows, and from this, as with any emotion, a new release of intelligence.
-And I have yet to meet a team or culture in which fear is not strongly in the atmosphere, given the increasing instability and uncertainty all around us.
+Whenever someone allows themselves to actually feel fear a lot of life-energy flows and from this, as with any emotion, a new release of intelligence.
+And I have to yet to meet a team or culture in which fear is not strongly in the atmosphere given the increasing instability and uncertainty all around us.

 Each of these, and many others, simply enables the fabric of Absence.

 To counter this, we need to choose together the long and mature developmental path of being able, step by step, to ‘host’ emotions more unconditionally within ourselves, and in our relational fields.
 This does not mean collapsing helplessly into them, or expressing them chaotically into our environment.
 It means creating more and more relationships and group scenarios in which, when appropriate, whatever is arising in the individual or group emotional experience can be unconditionally acknowledged, felt, and precisely articulated.